The Mount Usu Ropeway, also known as the Usuzan Ropeway, is a fantastic spot for sweeping views of Lake Tōya (Tōyako) and steaming hot volcanoes.

 Mt.
 Usu Crater Trekking Course

 If you want an alternative landscape — one that includes Fuji’s asymmetrical brother, Mount Yōtei — then you may want to go on the crater trekking course.
-While closed in winter (Nov.–Apr.) due to snow, it is a brilliant spot to visit in the summer months.
-Note that there are 600 steep steps on the way.
+While closed in winter (November to April) due to snow, it is a brilliant spot to visit in the summer months.
+However, note that there are 600 steep steps on the way.

 If you are looking to buy some gifts, then there are a few gift shops that feature apple products and plushies of a cute long-tailed tit (Shimanaga) that lives in Hokkaidō.